-The following article explains not only its significance, but also the techniques how to jumpstart it.
+The following article explains not only its significance but also the tactics of how to jumpstart it.
 Knowing these will certainly help you succeed in your career.

 Though common courtesies are not technical matters, studies on recruitment and career development point out the need to practice it on a regular basis.
 One particular study on office workers revealed the following reasons why they get so irritated:

-- Colleagues leave their messes in their tables or the kitchen area.
+- Leave their messes in their tables or the kitchen area.

 Customers may not express their complaints about discourteous professionals who constantly deal with them, yet many would stay away from those who offended them in any way.